"Leveraging MIT contacts, we met with top fund managers and entrepreneurs on study tours to Asia and Africa."

 Philip M. Condit (1975) Fellowship

-The Philip M. Condit (1975) Fellowship provides graduate student support to Masters students at the MIT Sloan School of Management, with preference for MBA students who have graduated from high schools in Texas, are citizens of Texas at the time of application, and are US citizens.
+The Philip M. Condit (1975) Fellowship provides graduate student support to graduate students at the MIT Sloan, with preference for MBA students who have graduated from high schools in Texas, are citizens of Texas at the time of application, and are US citizens.
 This fellowship was created to raise the visibility of MIT Sloan among Texans, to encourage students from Texas to apply, and to support the growth of a robust network in that state.

 Thomas J. Vincent (1968) Fellowship